| On Camps and Memory

 you have already been reeducated enough.
 Bot nobody, to be sure,

+tell you anything.
 There were people who never understood why were they in the camp.

 The six months mentioned in the decree remained a mirage.
 Probably